Christie Hebert is an attorney at the Institute for Justice. Her practice focuses on property rights and free speech.

 4th Amendment Project | Immunity and Accountability | Private Property

-Alek Schott partnered with the Institute for Justice (IJ) to announce a federal lawsuit against Bexar County deputies for illegally stopping him for a traffic violation that he didn’t commit, and then using the stop…
+Alek Schott partnered with IJ for a federal lawsuit against Bexar County deputies for illegally stopping him for a traffic violation that he didn’t commit, and then using the stop to detain him and search…

 DeVillier v.
 Texas

-Supreme Court Argument Victory!
-On April 16th, the Supreme Court vacated the Fifth Circuit decision and ruled the Devillier family can sue Texas for flooding caused by the state.
-Resources Brief for Petitioners…
+Victory!
+In April 2024, the Supreme Court vacated the Fifth Circuit decision and ruled the DeVillier family can sue Texas for flooding caused by the state.
+Richie DeVillier lives on the same patch of Texas…

 4th Amendment Project | First Amendment | First Amendment Retaliation | Immunity and Accountability | Private Property